Bus accident lawyer

 If I contact Gain Lawyers, am I committing to making a claim?

 No - the initial consultation is free and often useful in its own right.
 You speak directly with a lawyer who explains your position and your options so you can decide whether proceeding makes sense.
-In many cases, we can give you an early indication over the phone about whether your situation is likely to warrant a full claim, what the next steps would involve, and whether it makes sense to proceed at all.
+In many cases, we can give you a sense over the phone of how the scheme applies to your situation, what the next steps would involve, and whether it makes sense to proceed.
 The first conversation is about clarity and direction, not obligation.